First post, by BEEN_Nath_58

 - Some games don't run because of DEP enabled.
 If you face problems in running any of these games, try disabling DEP both in Windows and also in BIOS and then try to run the game.

-- Intel HD Graphics and AMD Radeon users may have problems in using dgVoodoo2 because of incompatible drivers.
-In such cases DDrawCompat or DxWnd or WineD3D may be used instead.
+- Intel HD Graphics and AMD Radeon users may have problems in using dgVoodoo2 with D3D11 because of incompatibility with drivers.
+In such cases DDrawCompat or DxWnd or WineD3D may be used instead or rather use dgVoodoo2 with D3D12.

 - dgVoodoo2 emulates the old API in D3D11/D3D12 so performance may be worse on old/weak hardware.
 Under such cases, using a different wrapper is advisable.